GCOM7140/r4ds-exercises/README.md

 # r4ds-exercises
-A collection of exercises and solutions based on [R4DS](http://r4ds.had.co.nz/index.html).
+A collection of exercises and solutions based on the book [R for Data Science](http://r4ds.had.co.nz/index.html), also known as R4DS, by Hadley Wickham and Garrett Grolemund.

 ## Table of Contents
  - [Installing the Required Packages](#installing-the-required-packages)